 At a time when urgent action is needed to reverse the declines in our natural environment, voluntary organisations have come together to produce an ambitious yet wholly achievable vision for farming in England.

-As well as providing us with food, fuel and fibre, pollinating our crops, purifying our water and giving us green spaces for recreation, nature enriches our lives with its beauty and diversity.
-Farming shapes our countryside and everything that lives in it.
-We believe in a food and farming system that encourages nature and landscapes to thrive, supports livelihoods and local communities, and has public health and wellbeing and animal welfare at its heart.
+We believe in a food and farming system that encourages nature and landscapes to thrive, supports livelihoods and local communities, and has public health and animal welfare at its heart.

 Our vision is for farming that is: